carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

 ---------------------------------------------

-As mentioned in the previous section, one way to solve the range problem is by reducing the resolution, and matching the range of ``timespec`` using a 64 bit representation requires limiting the resolution to seconds.
+As mentioned in the previous section, one way to solve the range problem is by reducing the resolution.
+But matching the range of ``timespec`` using a 64 bit representation requires limiting the resolution to seconds.

 So we might ask: Do users "need" nanosecond precision?
 Is seconds not good enough?